The admissions procedure

 We offer children who are fluent or nearly fluent in English an education that is unique in the Fontainebleau region: specialised English teaching within the French state system.
 By following the next steps carefully, the admissions process becomes straightforward for all those involved.

-The process normally starts in January of the year of admission i.e. in January 2022 for enrolment for September 2022.
+The process normally starts in January of the year of admission i.e. in January 2024 for enrolment in September 2024.
 We do admissions throughout the year on condition that place is available in the requested year group.